emiliosmith/mdef_emilio2/docs/project/prototype3.md

 # 1PP composting as part of a community
 -Learning for experience

--design for conviviality
+-Design for conviviality and participation

--LEarning as apart of a community
+-Learning as apart of a community

--design for the proximty
+-Design for the proximty

--empower sharing knowedge for a community
+-Empower sharing knowedge for a community

+#### Design Question
-How we can connect the different knowledges between peoples in order to dedign for the commons?  as a cognitive echologies?
+*How we can connect the different knowledges between peoples in order to dedign for the commons?  as a cognitive echologies?*

+--Reference:
---ref Collaborative consumption and peer-to-peer collaboration daniel christian wahl
+Collaborative consumption and peer-to-peer collaboration

+Daniel Christian Wahl

 How we can learn for the microcosmo for uderstandin the macrocosmo?